sap-tutorials/Tutorials/tutorials/sac-embed-story/sac-embed-story.md

 1. To enable the embedding  of SAP Analytics Cloud into an `<iframe>`, check the instructions in the corresponding chapter of the [URL API documentation](https://help.sap.com/viewer/a4406994704e4af5a8559a640b496468/release/en-US/9e147121f2254300b308c21b968a77f2.html).
 You enable this by adding the domain of the app to the list of **Trusted Origins** of the SAP Analytics Cloud system, which is **`localhost`** for this tutorial.
 Since **`localhost`** in not a valid name for this field, you need to set the flag **`Allow all origins`**.

 2. You need to create an OAuth client on SAP Analytics Cloud to give the application access to your SAP Analytics Cloud story.
-The procedure for creating an OAuth client depends on whether your SAP Analytics Cloud system runs on a Neo or a Cloud Foundry environment.
-The following is valid for both environments:
+Please follow the below steps:

     - Log in to your SAP Analytics Cloud system and go to **Main Menu** > **System** > **Administration** > **App Integration**.